SwarnavaBanerjee24/text-summarizer/README.md

 # Text Summarizer Project
-This Text Summarizer Project aims to develop an advanced natural language processing (NLP) model capable of automatically generating concise and coherent summaries from large volumes of text.
+This Text Summarizer Project aims to develop an advanced natural language processing (NLP) model capable of automatically generating concise and coherent summaries from large volumes of text using huggingface tranformers text summarizer api to get the text summaries as an output.
+The main motive to build this application is to understand how the transformer actually works and how we can use apis to get or list out the summary of the text data.
 This project is solely for the purpose of learning.

 ## Workflows
 - Setup github repository